DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/documentation/01 - prerequisites.md

 ### .env File

 The project uses environment variables to manage configuration settings.
 Ensure you have a `.env` file in your project directory.
-You can create this file by copying the provided `.env.docker.example` file:
+You can create this file by copying **and adapting** the provided `.env.docker.example` file:

 ```bash
 cp .env.docker.example .env.docker